 Getting around Rarotonga is easy – if you don’t want to rent a car or a moped for the whole stay, there are buses every hour that go clockwise and anticlockwise.
 For one ride you pay 5 NZD and you pay cash directly to the driver.
 Buses come according to ‘the island time’ which means they are never on time.
 You may as well try to hitchhike, which pays out very well (sometimes you don’t even have to put your finger out and people offer you a ride).

 - Unfortunately, there are rainy days in paradise.
 If the tropical storm hits the island, it is the sign that you should snuggle up in bed and watch Disney’s Moana so as not to lose those Polynesian island vibes.

 - The Ocean Safari Tours operate on rainy days as well, because who cares that it rains above the surface when you’re in the water, right?

 - It’s not a secret that the Cook Islanders can sing, dance and play with fire.
 There are many places that combine Island shows with a dinner buffet and although it is a bit touristy, it can be still very entertaining, especially on a rainy day.

 For more travel tip and advice for Cook Islands head to the official website.

-I absolutely loved my time on the Cook Islands and highly recommend you visit them the next time you are craving a tropical vacation destination!
+I absolutely loved my time on Rarotonga and highly recommend you visit them the next time you are craving a tropical vacation destination!

-Have you ever been to the Cook Islands?
+Have you ever been to Rarotonga and the Cook Islands?
 If you have any additional tips for our readers or questions please leave these in the comments below.